Best Credit Cards for Travel Purchases in May 2025 Best Credit Cards for Travel Purchases in May 2025

 Final Thoughts

-Overall, the Sapphire Reserve still sets the standard as the best card to swipe for general travel purchases.
-It offers incredible perks, excellent insurance benefits, and a solid 3X points on all travel purchases.
+Overall, the Sapphire Reserve still sets the standard as the best credit card for travel purchases.
+It offers incredible perks, excellent insurance benefits, and a solid 3X points on general travel purchases.

-Not to be too overshadowed, Amex also offers several exceptional travel card options itself.
-The benefit-loaded Amex Platinum card continues to be a staple of the category, providing the most perks per capita of any card.
-Moreover, the refreshed Amex Green Card now serves as a competitive alternative to the Sapphire Reserve at a fraction of the cost.
+Not to be overshadowed by a large margin, Amex also offers several exceptional travel card options.
+For example, the benefit-loaded Amex Platinum card continues to be a staple of the category, providing the most perks per capita of any card.

-For rates and fees of the cards mentioned in this post, please visit the following links: The Platinum Card® from American Express (Rates & Fees), American Express® Green Card (Rates & Fees), and The Business Platinum Card® from American Express (Rates & Fees)
+For rates and fees of the cards mentioned in this post, please visit the following links: Chase Sapphire Reserve® (Rates & Fees), Chase Sapphire Preferred® Card (Rates & Fees), The Platinum Card® from American Express (Rates & Fees), Ink Business Preferred® Credit Card (Rates & Fees), IHG One Rewards Traveler Credit Card (Rates & Fees), The Business Platinum Card® from American Express (Rates & Fees), and American Express® Gold Card (Rates & Fees)

 AwardWallet Tip of The Day